cnr-isti-vclab/TagLab/README.md

        -zoom/ mouse wheel
       - pan/ 'move' tool  selected + left button
        -with every other tool selected the pan is activated with ctrl + left button
-- segment coral instances using the Deep Extreme Cut network fine-tuned on coral images.
+- segment coral instances in a semi-automatic way by simply clicks at the corals' extremes.
+This is achieved using the Deep Extreme Cut network fine-tuned on coral images.
 Deep Extreme Cut original code : https://github.com/scaelles/DEXTR-PyTorch/
 - assign a class with the 'Assign class' tool.
-Area and perimeter are now displayed in pixels (the scale can be added to transform measures in mm) in the segmentation info panel on the right.
+Area and perimeter are now displayed in the segmentation info panel on the right.
 - simultaneously turn off the visibility of one or more classes, (ctrl + left button/disable all but the selected, shift + left button, inverse operation), change the class transparency using the above slider.
+- perform boolean operations between existing labels (right button to open the menu)
-- edit the incorrect edges with the 'Edit Border' tool.
+- refine the incorrect borders automatically with the Refine operation or manually with the 'Edit Border' tool.
-- Draw coral internal cracks with the 'Create Crack' tool.
+- draw coral internal cracks with the 'Create Crack' tool.
-- Perform the boolean operation between labels: 'Merge Overlapped Labels', 'Divide Label', 'Subtract Label' (right button panel)
 - make freehand measurements or measure the distance between centroids (Ruler tool).
-- save the annotations (as polygons) and import them into a new project (Save Annotation, Load Annotation)
+- save the annotations (as polygons) and import them into a new project
-- Export a .csv file table containing the data of each coral colony.
+- export a CSV file table containing the data of each coral colony.
-- Export a .jpg file of a black background with totally opaque labels.
+- export a JPG file of a black background with totally opaque labels.
+- export shapefiles
+- export a new dataset and train your network (!)

 ### Installing TagLab